 I control the recipe and temperature I use to make it and now I need to control the particle size.
 I have already smashed it up (using a special flat hammer we have) and am now sizing it.
 That involves getting what I can through the screen and then going at the larger sized particles with a hammer again.
 I use three screen sizes in the procedure so that I can control the distribution of sizes in the fired product (to more closely match reduction fired ware).
 This can be a dusty procedure and those particles are angular and sharp and high in heavy metal, so it would be better to do this outside in a breeze or with a ventilator and mask inside.

 I mixed a cone 6 porcelain body and a cone 6 clear glaze 50:50 and added 10% Mason 6666 black stain.
-The material was plastic enough to slurry, dewater and wedge like a clay, so I dried a slab and broke it up into small pieces.
-I then melted them at cone 6 in a zircopax crucible (I make these by mixing alumina or zircopax with veegum and throwing them on the wheel).
-Because this black material does not completely melt it is easy to break the crucible away from it.
-As you can see no zircon sticks to the black.
-I then break this up with a special flat metal crusher we made, size them on sieves and add them to glazes for artificial speckle.
-As it turned out, this mix produced specks that fused too much, so a lower percentage of glaze is needed.
-I can thus fine tune the recipe and particle size to theoretically duplicate the appearance of reduction speckle.
+The material was plastic enough to slurry, dewater and wedge like a clay, dry and break into small pieces.
+I then melted them at cone 6 in a Zircopax crucible (I make these by mixing alumina or zircopax with 3-4% veegum and throwing them on the wheel).
+This material does not completely melt so it is easy to break the crucible away (and no zircon sticks).
+I then break the black up with a special flat metal crusher we made, size them on sieves and add them to glazes for artificial speckle.
+If specks fuse too much I can lower percentage of glaze (and vice versa).
+Of course, the particles are glass, jagged and sharp-edged so care is needed in handling them.

 A sought-after visual effect that occurs in reduction fired stoneware.
 Particles of iron pyrite that occur naturally in the clay melt and blossom up through the glaze